-P-1e: Develop legislation to improve pedestrian and bicycle safety by implementing a knowledge test requirement as part of the driver's license renewal process.
+P-1d: Develop legislation to improve pedestrian and bicycle safety by implementing a knowledge test requirement as part of the driver's license renewal process.

 Over time, rules and regulations governing the transportation system change, and new roadway striping, signage, facilities, and signalization approaches are implemented.
 However, unless a Maryland driver's license has expired for a year or more, there is no requirement to retake either the driving skills or knowledge tests upon license renewal.
 A knowledge testing requirement, with the option to retake as many times as necessary to pass, would provide an opportunity to bring drivers up to date on changes to the transportation system and relevant laws and regulations since their last license renewal between five and eight years earlier.
 This would result in better driving and increased safety for all road users.
 Efforts should be taken to ensure this new requirement does not place an undue burden on the Motor Vehicle Administration.
+Additionally, each year the county should notify all county households identifying changes to traffic rules and regulations that have taken effect over the past year.